mlunadevops/bgp-networking-portfolio/case09-Local-Preference-attribute/README.md

 ![BGP Local preference](images/01RT6output.png)

+Note: Router 6 is the only router that does not have the `7.7.7.0/24` route; this is because it has not been configured on the edge routers of AS 256.
+The command is:

+`neighbor <ip-address> next-hop-self`

 ### Step 3: Analyzing Initial Routing & Forwarding Tables

 Examine the BGP forwarding table on Router 6 (`show ip bgp`).